daumler/davis.daumler.com_TEST_WEBSITE/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Sociologist and social scientist
+role: Sociologist and Social Scientist

 # Organizations/Affiliations to show in About widget
 organizations: